anandsullad77/Loan-Defaulters-Classifier/README.md

-# Loan-Defaulters-Classifier
-Loan Repayment Assessment in Banking

-##Overview
-This project is done as a hackthon in my internship with upgrad.
-The dataset includes the 80,000 records and 28 features that can be used for training the model.

-# Loan Repayment Assessment in Banking
+# Loan Repayment Assessment in Banking - Classifier

 ## Project Overview
 Welcome to my submission for the KnowledgeHut AI Hackathon – Loan Repayment Assessment in Banking.
 This project aims to build and train a model to predict whether a customer will repay or default on a loan, using a dataset provided for the hackathon.